Ayushi0516/Hatey-Bazarey/README.md

 ## Database Seed

-* The seed command will put products in database
+* The seed command will put products in the database
 * For more information, see code [here](Backend/utils/seeder.js)

 ```